-In Peru, there is an adorable animal that looks like a cat, raccoon or monkey called the Coati or Uchunari.
-Besides being cute, these animals, like all animals, also poop.
-However this Coati poop is especially sought after, as it is the key to making Peruvian poop coffee.
+In Peru, there is an adorable animal that looks like a cat, racoon or monkey – called the coati or uchunari.
+Besides being cute, these animals, like all animals – poop.
+However, this coati poop is especially sought after, as it is the key to making Peruvian poop coffee.

 What?
-Some coffee producers in Peru have turned to the Coatis in order to make a unique type of coffee.
+Some coffee producers in Peru have turned to coatis in order to make a unique type of coffee.
 When coffee cherries ripen and turn red they attract a variety of wild animals.
-Among them is this small, long-nosed relative of the raccoon, the Coati.
+Amongst them is this small, long-nosed relative of the racoon, the coati.

 Peruvian Poop Coffee

-These animals are fed coffee cherries along with other fruits by coffee growers.
-Unable to be digested by the Coati’s system completely the coffee cherry is partially broken down by enzymes.
+These animals are fed coffee cherries along with other fruits, by coffee growers.
+Unable to be fully digested by the coati’s digestive system, the coffee cherry is partially broken down by enzymes.
 Then the natural happens.

-Workers carefully wash and dry this product, then mill it to extract the bean.
-All that remains after that is a roasting of the beans and it is ready for you!
-Firsthand reports say this coffee is almost devoid of bitterness, yet still full-bodied with a slight taste of various jungle fruits.
+Workers carefully wash and dry this product, then mill it to extract the bean, which is then roasted.
+Once this process is complete, all that remains are the beautifully scented coffee beans, ready for consumption!
+Firsthand reports say this coffee is almost devoid of bitterness, yet is still full-bodied with tastes of various jungle fruits.

 The South American Kopi-Luwak

 Thanks to certain movies you have probably heard about the Indonesian poop coffee, Kopi-Luwak.
-This is essentially made with the same process, only with a Coati versus a Civet.
+This coffee is made in a very similar process, however using a Civet instead of a Coati.
 Reuters did a fantastic article about this new South-American trend.

 Where to buy this treat?

-This coffee is definitely expensive and sells for about $20-$60 per kg in some places.
+This coffee is definitely expensive and sells for about $20-$60 per kg.
 You can find it in specialty coffee shops in the Cusco region.
 Looking to meet a Coati yourself?
 Find them in the forests near Pisac, Peru.